anfe9/udacity-project-bikeshare/README.md

 Bikeshare-Analysis

 ### Description
-In this analysis, we explore data related to bike share systems for three cities in the United States (Chicago, New York City, and Washington).
-Herefore we provide an interactive experience in the terminal to help answering questions about it by computing descriptive statistics.
+In this analysis, we explore data related to bike share systems for three cities in the United States (Chicago, New York City and Washington).
+Herefore we provide an interactive experience in the terminal to help answering questions by computing descriptive statistics.

 ### Files used
 As you can find in this repository 3 csv files which include a cleaned version of bike share data for 3 cities: